SerratedSharp/CSharpWasmRecipes/README.md

 ### Instances and Instance Methods

-.NET 7 provides the JSObject (in System.Runtime.InteropServices.JavaScript) type that represent a javascript object reference.
+.NET 7 provides the JSObject (in System.Runtime.InteropServices.JavaScript) type that represents a javascript object reference.
 Think of this type as being similar to an `object`, in that it is not strongly typed and can hold a reference to any JS type.
 Although the type exposes limited functionality, the ability to hold a reference to a JS Object from .NET and return/pass it across the interop layer opens up a multitude of capabilities.
 Wrappers composed of JSObject references and proxy methods/properties can present a strongly typed interface for JS types.
 For example, SerratedJQ's JQueryPlainObject is a strongly typed wrapper for JQuery objects and internally uses a JSObject for the reference to the JQuery object instance.

 Because .NET 7 doesn't currently support importing JS instance methods directly, we declare a static method in JS and import it into C#, with the first parameter being the JS instance we want to operate on.

-Note: VS2022 can often autoamtically add Uno.Foundation.Interop using for the incorrect JSObject causing confusing compilation errors.
+Note: VS2022 can often automatically add Uno.Foundation.Interop using the incorrect JSObject causing confusing compilation errors.

 #### JSObject Wrappers